MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/Remove-AzureRmSqlServerAuditing.md

 ```

 ### -ServerName
-Specifies the name of the azure_2 SQL server.
+Specifies the name of the Azure SQL server.

 ```yaml
 Type: String